The Garden Grazer

 • Slice green onions and roughly chop cilantro, large stems removed.
 Place in a medium/large mixing bowl.
 Add currants and pistachios.

-• Serve immediately or refrigerate for at least an hour to let flavors mellow and combine further.
+• Serve immediately or refrigerate for at least an hour to let flavors mellow and further combine.

 Notes

-Storing: Feel free to make it a few hours or up to a full day ahead of time.
-(Sometimes I like to squeeze a little extra fresh orange juice on top right before serving to brighten it up.)
-After a couple days of sitting, the rice starts to dry out, so it's best enjoyed within 1-2 days.
+Storing: Feel free to prepare it up to a day ahead of time.
+The rice starts to dry out as it chills, so it's best enjoyed within 2-3 days.
+(Sometimes I'll squeeze extra fresh orange juice on top right before serving to brighten it up.)

 Nutrition Per Serving (Estimate)